·

 Where do digital nomads live in Sri Lanka?

-Most digital nomads in Sri Lanka live in beach towns along the south coast.
+Most digital nomads in Sri Lanka live in beach towns along the south coast, where many of the best coworking spaces in Sri Lanka can be found.
+Some of these include: Hiriketiya, Ahangama, Mirissa, Hikkaduwa, Unawatuna, and Weligama.

-During “off-season” you will also find Digital Nomads on the east coast in the town of Arugam Bay.
+During the “off-season,” you will also find Digital Nomads on the east coast in the town of Arugam Bay.

 Which is the fastest mobile network in Sri Lanka?

-Dialog is ranked to be the best mobile phone network in Sri Lanka.
+Dialog is ranked as the best mobile phone network in Sri Lanka.

 YOU MIGHT ALSO ENJOY…